New Oxford Theatre

-It was re-named Oxford Theatre in April 1927, and in August 1927 it was re-named New Oxford Theatre.
+It was soon re-named Oxford Picture House and was re-named Oxford Theatre in April 1927.
+In August 1927 it was re-named New Oxford Theatre.
 It was taken over by the Gaumont British Theatres chain in February 1929.

-Taken over by an independent operator in August 1931.
+Taken over by the J.F.
+Emery Circuit in August 1931, they operated the New Oxford Cinema until 1946.
 It was equipped to screen CinemaScope films in 1953, and became (together with the Deansgate Cinema) the home of 20th Century Fox films in central Manchester.

 The New Oxford Theatre was taken over by the Rank Organisation on 12th June 1960, and was their roadshow house, playing long runs of “Ben Hur” and other blockbusters.
 In later years after this type of film dried up, and the Odeon over the road had been twinned and the Gaumont next door converted into a nightclub, the New Oxford Theatre played less popular films.
 It was closed on 25th October 1980 with David Carradine in "The Long Riders".

-In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2010.
+It was converted into a casino named Ladbrooks Sporting Club.
+In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2020.

 Just login to your account and subscribe to this theater.